-Three players from the Rio de Janeiro Interzonal (1979) and three from the Riga Interzonal (1979) would advance to the Candidates matches in March 1980.
-In Riga, Mikhail Tal and Lev Polugaevsky advanced, but the shared 3rd place between Adorjan and Ribli had to be decided by a playoff.
+Three players from the Rio de Janeiro Interzonal (1979) and three players from the Riga Interzonal (1979) were to advance to the Candidates matches in March 1980.
+In Riga, Mikhail Tal and Lev Polugaevsky advanced, whilst the shared 3rd place between Adorjan and Ribli had to be decided by a playoff.
 This took place in Budapest, three weeks after the Interzonal.
 The match conditions specified best of six games, or first to reach 3.5 points.
 If tied at 3-3 the winner would be the one with better Sonneborn-Berger score in the Interzonal (Adorjan).
 (1, 2)

-Along with fellow grandmaster and olympic team colleague Gyula Sax (27), Adorjan (28) and Ribli (27) resided in the same square kilometre of Budapest.
-(3) Before the playoff, Adorjan had defeated Ribli 2 to 0, with 10 draws.
-(4) Adorjan was "troubled with illness and interruptions" during the Interzonal, (5) and the doctor there had permitted him a 14-day extension before meeting Ribli.
+As with fellow grandmaster and olympic team colleague Gyula Sax (27), Adorjan (28) and Ribli (27) lived in the same square kilometre of Budapest.
+(3) Prior to the playoff, Adorjan had defeated Ribli 2 to 0, with 10 draws.
+(4) Adorjan was "troubled with illness and interruptions" during the Interzonal (5) and the doctor there had granted him a 14-day extension before the match.
 (6) The experts gave Ribli the better chances, (7) and he was also higher rated with 70 more Elo points.
 (8) The players were each entitled to two postponements during the match.
 (2) In Game 1, the position was even until Adorjan faltered in the double rook endgame just before the time control.
 Game 2 was an uneventful Symmetrical English.
 Adorjan could have played on, but offered the draw on move 15.
-In Game 3, he lost his isolated queen pawn on move 19.
-He had to play a rook ending a pawn down, until he resigned.
-When Ribli was leading by 2 points after the third game, everybody expected him to win the match.
+In Game 3, he lost his isolated queen pawn on move 19, and had to play a rook ending a pawn down, until he resigned.
+When Ribli was leading by two points after the third game, everybody expected him to win the match.
 (7) Adorjan now postponed Game 4 until 29 October.
-(2) According to Bent Larsen, it was just his favorite postponement trick.
+(2) According to Bent Larsen, this was just his favorite postponement trick.
 (9) However, Larsen may have been nursing his own wounds in this regard: Adorjan vs Larsen, 1979 had ruined his chance to run once more for the title.
 Game 4 reached this position:

 click for larger view